mrtambour/the-comic-book-wizard/README.md

-The Comic Book Wizard
+The Comic Book Wizard - ARCHIVED
 =====================
+<strong>This version of The Comic Book Wizard will no longer be updated and is now archived.</strong>

+<strong>WARNING: This app was developed with NUnrar which does not support newer RAR algorithms such as RAR5.</strong>

 The comic book wizard allows you to compress a folder of images into two different archive formats, which are cbz and zip.
-It also has an archive manager in a separate tab that allows you to select a folder containing archives such as cbr, rar and zip and it can automatically convert all archives to into cbz archives and save them where you want.
+It also has an archive manager in a separate tab that allows you to select a folder containing archives such as cbr, rar and zip and it can automatically convert all archives into cbz archives and save them where you want.

-<strong>Some Features:</strong>
+<strong>Features:</strong>
 - Preview each images that will be included in the archive.

 - Ability to manually remove specific images you want to leave out.